aianiban/CMSC135/README.md

 - Users can modify their profiles and add user icons.
 - Users can add people to their companion list.
 - Users can message other companions.
-- Users can search their companion list.
+- Users can search for their companions in the companion list.
 - Users can delete messages.
-- Users can send emojis.

 ## Stretch Goals
 - Send Photos
 - Send Small Files
+- Forums
 - Rating system
+- Stickers, emojis and meme templates
+- Group chatting